Kwame Kilpatrick: Recall effort against Kilpatrick

 The Wayne County Election Committee approved a recall petition to remove Kilpatrick as mayor based, in part, on the accusation that Kilpatrick misled the City Council into approving the settlement.
 The recall petition was filed by Douglas Johnson, a city council candidate.
 Kilpatrick appealed to the commission to reconsider its decision on the grounds that Johnson was not a resident of Detroit.
 Johnson also requested that Jennifer Granholm use her power as Governor to remove Kilpatrick from office.

 On March 12, 2008, at the request of the Mayor's office, Wayne County Election Commission rescinded its earlier approval for the recall.
-The Mayor's office argued that there was not any evidence that the organizer, Douglas Johnson, actually resided within the city limits of Detroit.
+The Mayor's office argued that there was not any evidence that the organizer, Douglas Johnson, actually lived within the city limits of Detroit.
 Johnson stated that his group would refile using another person whose residency would not be an issue.
 On March 27, 2008, a second recall petition was filed against Kilpatrick by Angelo Brown.
 Brown stated in his filing that Kilpatrick is too preoccupied with his legal problems to be effective.
 Kilpatrick's spokesman James Canning again dismissed this latest recall by saying: "It's Mr. Brown's right to file a petition, but it's just another effort by a political hopeful to grab headlines."

 On May 14 the Detroit City Council voted to request that the governor of Michigan, Jennifer Granholm, remove Kilpatrick from office.